serokell/blog-posts/Alex and Happy Part 2/article.md

 * To the right, there is the _goto_ table, which is used to decide what state to push at the top of the stack after reducing.
 </details>

+When working with Happy, **shifting** and **reducing** are two core concepts which we will come into contact later.

 But enough with theory, let's go to the practice and learn more concepts as we go through it.

 ## Our first parser

 Below is a minimal definition of a grammar file that Happy can compile.
-In addition, we inserted an extra `empty` rule which we will delete later, as it's there only to make Happy happy.
+In addition, we inserted an extra `empty` rule that we'll delete later.
+It's only there to make Happy happy.

 Make sure to put it in a new `Parser.y` file.